 - Confirm the presence of contamination.

-- Determine the extent and severity of the contamination.
+- Determine the extent and severity of contamination.

-- Estimate the costs of decontamination and restoration of compliance.
+- Estimate the costs of decontamination and compliance.

 If Phase II confirms contamination, a Phase III may be necessary to plan corrective actions.
-This includes developing abatement plans, obtaining necessary permits and implementing remediation measures.
+This includes developing remediation plans, obtaining necessary permits, and implementing remediation measures.

 Phase III Objectives